natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX-30%20Super.md

 * Great mobility
 * Has stabilizer so it can shoot on the move unlike other AMX-30s
-* Good armour
-* Armour can sometimes bounce shots
 * Good survivability due to crew placement, as such it is difficult to knock it out with a single shot
-* Fuel tanks may absorb the HEATFS shells and sometimes the APFSDS shells too
 * Has access to a variety of ammunition rounds

 '''Cons:'''